awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool-admin.md

 When you create a new user, be aware of the following:
 + You can enable or disable a user, but you cannot delete a user by using the AppStream 2\.0 console\.
 To delete a user, you must use the [DeleteUser](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_DeleteUser.html) API action\.
 + You cannot change the email address, first name, or last name for a user that you have already created\.
 To change this information for a user, disable the user\.
 Then, recreate the user \(as a new user\) and specify the updated information as needed\.
++ Users' email addresses are case\-sensitive\.
+During login, if they specify an email address that doesn't use the same capitalization as the email address specified when their user pool account was created, a "user does not exist" error message displays\.
 + You can assign one or more stacks to the user after the user is created\.

 **To create a new user**